 Calum Cook, born in Inverness, Scotland, is the Principal Cello with the Lyric Opera of Chicago, the cellist of the Rembrandt Chamber Musicians, and is the newest member of the Grant Park Festival Orchestra cello section.

-Calum Cook was born in Inverness, Scotland in 1979, he studied at St Mary's Music School, Edinburgh, and later at the Yehudi Menuhin School in Surrey, before winning a Scholarship to the Royal College of Music in London where he obtained a Bmus(hons) degree.
+Calum studied in the UK at St. Mary's Music School in Edinburgh and the prestigious Yehudi Menuhin School in Surrey before winning a Scholarship to the Royal College of Music in London.

 A multiple prize winner at Royal College of Music, Calum has performed all over Europe, as a soloist, chamber musician and orchestral musician.
 In addition to making his concerto debut at the age of 15, Calum has also given concerto performances throughout the U.K. as well as performing chamber music at the Fairfield Hall and Wigmore Halls in London, and at the Edinburgh Festival in Scotland.